IAmCheeseman/dutch-counting/README.md

 # dutch-counting
-A command line tool to teach counting in Dutch.
+A command line tool written in Haxe to teach counting in Dutch.
+Can teach you counting up to 99.

 Translating digits to Dutch: